Kung Fu (1972 TV series): Question of Bruce Lee's involvement

 While Bruce Lee was in Thailand filming The Big Boss, Weintraub brought the script to Tom Kuhn, head of the Warner Bros.
 TV division, who liked it.
-Warner Bros. and ABC announced their TV deal for Kung Fu on July 22, 1971, and started pre-production (including casting).
+Warner Bros. and ABC announced their TV deal for Kung Fu on July 22, 1971, and started preproduction (including casting).
 The air date was scheduled for February 22, 1972, with production starting on December 15, 1971.
-Bruce Lee, having arrived back from Thailand, auditioned for the part of Caine, but the studio was reluctant to hire a Chinese actor, having concerns with his accent, his intense personality, considered not suitable to portray a quiet, serene character, and also because he was "too authentic."
+Bruce Lee, having arrived back from Thailand, auditioned for the part of Caine, but the studio was reluctant to hire a Chinese actor, having concerns with his accent, his intense personality, considered not suitable to portray a quiet, serene character, and also because he was "too authentic".